 Visit Danielle’s website at www.DanielleMackinnon.com or read my article about my readings with Danielle at www.BestPsychicMediums.com.
 You can also make an appointment with Danielle at 1-866-883-2280.

-Check out Bob Olson’s other sites: BestPsychicDirectory.com (a directory of hundreds of psychics & mediums by location with reviews & Instant Readings) & BestPsychicMediums.com (my personal recommended list of tested psychics and mediums) or visit Afterlife TV’s New Facebook Page.
+Check out Bob Olson’s other sites: BestPsychicDirectory.com (a directory of hundreds of psychics & mediums by location with reviews & Instant Readings) & BestPsychicMediums.com (his personal recommended list of tested psychics and mediums) or visit Bob’s Facebook Page.
+Bob also has a popular workshop for psychics and mediums at PsychicMediumWorkshop.com.

 I love this interview!
 The content packed in these sessions is informative, with great understanding on a fascinating subject!
 Thank you Bob and Danielle for sharing this information in such an entertaining format!
 I want more!